Azure/BatchSparkScoringPredictiveMaintenance/README.md

 # Prerequisites

-We assume you have access to git on your working compute instance (local computer or VM).
+We assume you have an Azure subscription.
+You will also need access to git on your working compute instance (local computer or VM).
 The repository is located at: `https://github.com/Azure/BatchSparkScoringPredictiveMaintenance`

-We will be using a Databricks command line utility (CLI) to automate many of these tasks.
-You will need to have a Python Version > 2.7.9 or > 3.6 as specified in Databricks CLI requirements.
+ We also require Python Version > 2.7.9 or > 3.6 as specified for using the Databricks CLI.

 ## Azure Databricks